bradthornborrow/thedeskofbrad.github.io/content/posts/2021-12-02-setup-git-dotfiles-repository.md

 +++
-title = "Setup a Git 'dotfiles' repository" date = 2021-12-02 tags = [ "linux", "git" ]
+title = "Setup a 'dotfiles' repository using Git" date = 2021-12-02 tags = [ "linux", "git" ]
 +++

-This post covers the basic steps to setup a __Git bare repository__ for tracking local system configuration file changes.
-The local repository can be pushed remotely to backup or sync with other systems.
-This process is based on an article I found at [Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).
+This post covers the basic steps to setup a __Git bare repository__ to track local system configuration file changes.
+The local repo can also be pushed remotely for backup or syncing with other systems.
+This process is based on a tutorial I found at [Atlassian](https://www.atlassian.com/git/tutorials/dotfiles).

 To set things up, run the following commands to create the bare Git repository and add the `dotfiles` alias in your system `.bashrc` file.
-These commands can be run individually or pasted into a single bash script.
+These commands can be run individually or pasted and run in a single bash script.

 ```
 git init --bare $HOME/.dotfiles